callmespring/LOGAN/README.md

 <img align="center" src="SecA.png" alt="drawing" width="700">

 **Figure 2**: Empirical size and power when d1 = d2 = 35.
 First column: the vertical axis denotes the indices of the mediators in the first set, and the horizontal axis the second set.
 The black dots indicate the true significant mediator pairs.
-Second and third columns: the empirical rejection rate by the method of Chakrabortty et al. (2018), and our test, respectively.
+Second and third columns: the empirical rejection rate by the method of Chakrabortty et al. (2018), and our sequential test, respectively.
 Fourth column: the average ROC curve with a varying significance level.
 First row: n = 200, and second row: n = 400.

 ## File overview